aayushman950/vocal-instrumental-separator/README.md

 You can find these in the /graphs/ directory.

 🎧 Sample Outputs
-The input and output .wav files, including examples extracted using both manual and Librosa methods, are available here:
+The input and output .wav files, including examples extracted using both manual and Librosa methods, are available in the /output/ directory

-🔗 GitHub Output Folder

-⚙️ Git Ignore
-The .gitignore includes:

-gitignore
-Copy
-Edit
-__pycache__/
-*.pyc
-To remove previously committed __pycache__:

-bash
-Copy
-Edit
-git rm -r --cached __pycache__/ git commit -m "Remove pycache from repo" git push